wasmCloud/actor-interfaces/rust/actor-core/README.md

-# waSCC Core Actor Interface
+# wasmCloud Core Actor Interface

 All actors must respond to the core `HealthCheckRequest` message with either an `Err` or a `HealthCheckResponse`.
 The following is an example of what an actor looks like